How to Define Your CRM Vision and Goals

 Focusing on the goals of individual managers these may include:

-- Identifying why deals are being lost & increasing win rates
+- Identifying why deals are being lost and increasing win rates

 - Ensuring Service Level Agreements are met